rasmartins/typemux/docs/CONTRIBUTING.md

 - Release notes
 - GitHub contributors page

-Thank you for contributing to TypeMux!
+Thank you for contributing to TypeMUX!